ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

     // The SparkFun Weather Shield for the Particle Photon has two sensors on the I2C bus -
     // a humidity sensor (HTU21D) which can provide both humidity and temperature, and a
     // barometer (MPL3115A2) which can provide both barometric pressure and humidity.
-    // WHen you create objects for the sensors you use the PHOTON_WEATHER_SHILED controller
+    // When you create objects for the sensors you use the PHOTON_WEATHER_SHILED controller
     // which is a multi-class controller.
 Create objects for each data type you will
     // use by specifying the controller which maps to the specific sensor. var shield = new five.Multi({